Butter2222/Lone-Arena/README.md

-# Lone's EFT DMA Radar
+# Lone's Arena DMA Radar

 ![icon-static](https://github.com/user-attachments/assets/d3bc58ad-a987-4c94-bfe2-dd2236769f19)

 ## Info
-- After March 21st I will keep a compiled build updated via [Releases](https://github.com/Frostchi/eft-dma-radar/releases/tag/compiled) on this page.
-- Config folder location is now at `%AppData%\eft-dma-radar`.

-## Arena
-Arena is included, but needs modification to run (since it runs on Unity 2019 still).
-See the README.txt file in the arena folder for more details.
+- This is working as of 2/23/2025, but will not be compiled/built.
+You will also need to update offsets in the future.

 ## Contact
 - For any inquiries or assistance, feel free to join the [EFT Educational Resources Discord Server](https://discord.gg/jGSnTCekdx).
 Please confine discussion to the [Lone DMA Section](https://discord.com/channels/1218731239599767632/1342207117704036382).